Will the University support me if I exercise fair use?

 - Use the Author Addendum - this simple form reserves key rights to you as the author.

 If you’ve already signed a contract, ask these questions:

 - What does it say?

-- Can you link to the item (whether from your public site or for CTools)?
+- Can you link to the item (whether from your public site or from Canvas)?

-We do so because there is no possible term of copyright protection that could result in a work published before 1923 being still protected by copyright in the United States.
-Prior to the 1998 Sonny Bono Copyright Extension Act, the longest possible term of copyright available for books in the United States was seventy-five years.
-While the extension granted another twenty years of copyright protection, it did so only to works that were not currently in the public domain as of 1998.
+We do so because there is no possible term of copyright protection that could result in a work published before 1923 still being protected by copyright in the United States.
+Prior to the Copyright Term Extension Act of 1998, works that were published with notice and properly renewed were protected for seventy-five years after publication.
+The extension granted another twenty years of copyright protection, but it applied only to works that were not in the public domain as of 1998.
 Therefore, if a work was published in the United States before 1923, it was ineligible for the extension and remains in the public domain today.

 Not yet.
 The Copyright Term Extension Act of 1998 froze the date at 1923 for twenty years.
 The date will begin to "roll" again in 2019.
 Right now, works that were published with notice in 1923 and properly renewed remain protected by copyright.
 On January 1, 2019, those works will enter the public domain.

 Things are different for unpublished works, works published without proper notice, and works that were not renewed.
 To determine whether a particular work is in the public domain, we recommend Cornell's chart, Copyright Term and the Public Domain in the United States, and Berkeley's handbook, Is it in the Public Domain?.

 Unless otherwise noted, all content on the Copyright Information section of this site is licensed under a Creative Commons Attribution-NonCommercial License.